aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

     //Wait for page to render.
     //Increase or decrease wait time based on endpoint being monitored. await page.waitFor(15000);
-    await synthetics.takeScreenshot('loaded', 'loaded');
+    // This will take a screenshot that will be included in test output artifacts await synthetics.takeScreenshot('loaded', 'loaded');
     let pageTitle = await page.title();
     log.info('Page title: ' + pageTitle);